Written by Samuel Hunter, 2024

 The whole experience was truly incredible.
 We camped alongside rivers, ran in the morning, fished in alpine lakes, hiked up mountain peaks, built fires, and watched the stars.
 The solo part gave me time to reflect and taught me how small I truly am.
 Even the driving was memorable.
 I could write an entire book on those two weeks I spent out West, and someday maybe I will.
 But today, I just want to give you my input on how running has made a profound impact on my life.

 During the road trip I ran almost everyday, only taking off the first few days considering we had to drive so much to get out to Colorado.
 Maybe it was the constant driving, the altitude, or the late nights spent by the fire, but every run for the entire two weeks felt bad.
 Some were worse than others, but I never had a “good run”.
 I’m an experienced runner who was in good shape going into this trip, but things happen, and that is what running has taught me more than anything else.
 You are going to have bad days, weeks, months, maybe even years.
 But looking back, I can’t help but see that every moment of the day I was happy.
 Throughout the trip, there was setback after setback, but I kept looking forward to waking up and finishing the brutal run I knew I was going to have.
 You can call it persistence or a positive attitude, but I simply call it running.
 Progress just isn’t linear, and deep down that’s a fact all runners know.
 Running has taught me so much about life than anything else I have ever gone through.
 Bad days are inevitable, you are going to have them.
 But life isn’t about the bad days or the good ones, it’s about the choices you make to fight against the world seeming to pull you down.
 C.S.
-Lewis sums it up better than I can by saying, “God whispers to us in our pleasures, speaks in our concise, but shouts in our pains: it is his megaphone to rouse a deaf world.”
+Lewis sums it up better than I can by saying, “God whispers to us in our pleasures, speaks in our conscience, but shouts in our pains: it is his megaphone to rouse a deaf world.”
 Whether you are religious or not, he speaks a harsh truth: suffering is the only way any man or woman can feel complete in life.
 Personally, I am inspired by this.
 Because of running, I’m prepared to tackle every day with my all, and fall asleep knowing I earn the steps I take toward a better tomorrow.
 My question to you is, are you prepared to do the same?

 Leave a Reply